Generic Name: hydrocodone and ibuprofen (HYE-droe-KOE-done & EYE-bue-PROE-fen)

 If OVERDOSE is suspected:

-Store hydrocodone/ibuprofen at 77 degrees F (25 degrees C).
-Brief storage at temperatures between 59 and 86 degrees F (15 and 30 degrees C) is permitted.
+Store hydrocodone/ibuprofen at room temperature, between 68 and 77 degrees F (20 and 25 degrees C).
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
 Keep hydrocodone/ibuprofen out of the reach of children and away from pets.

 - If you have any questions about hydrocodone/ibuprofen, please talk with your doctor, pharmacist, or other health care provider.